loft-sh/devspace-php-laravel-nginx/README.md

 devspace dev
 ```

-For production make sure you apply the profile "production
+For production make sure you apply the profile "production" profile
 ```
 devspace use profile production
 ```

-Be aware that Nginx configuration map (default called nginx-config) will be deleted and re-created on deploy and deleted after purge/

 ## TODO
-- npm run dev vs npm run prod, we need to add to profile and inject it on entry point
-- favicon.ico